matiaslindgren/celery-kubernetes-example/README.md

 ### Running locally

 Please first install Minikube according to the installation instructions provided [here](https://github.com/kubernetes/minikube).
-Minikube is a bit more challenging to get running than a simple Python package or systemd service, because Minikube will be running a VM.
+Minikube will be running a VM, and can therefore be a bit more challenging to get running compared to a simple Python package or systemd service.
-The host system used in this example was an Ubuntu 16.04 with virtualization provided by KVM.
+The host system used in this example was an Ubuntu 16.04 with virtualization provided by KVM and the Minikube KVM2 driver.

-Start the Kubernetes cluster (replace the driver if not using KVM):
+Assuming Minikube is properly installed, and the current user is allowed to run virtualizations, start the Kubernetes cluster (replace the driver name if not using KVM):
 ```
 minikube start --vm-driver kvm2
 ```
 Update the address of your RabbitMQ service in ``consumer/kube-deployment.yaml``.
 If RabbitMQ is running locally, Minikube needs to access the host machine.
-Minikube has created a virtual network and the host is (most likely) the first address, so the following address will probably work:
+The host address is (most likely) the first address in the virtual network created by Minikube:
 ```
 minikube ip | sed 's/[0-9]\+$/1/'
 ```
-Now, build the Docker image for the consumer container.
+Now, build a Docker image for the consumer client.
 First, set some environment variables for the current terminal instance to share the host Docker daemon with the Minikube VM:
 ```
 eval (minikube docker-env)